GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Earlier we implicitly invoked some [software quality](https://en.wikipedia.org/wiki/Software_quality) attributes, such as simplicity, reusability, maintainability, clarity, flexibility, correctness, and evolvability.
-To understand what may act as major considerations in the choice of a software architecture, and also by which aspects it may be constrained or evaluated, we need more examples:
+To understand what may act as major considerations in the choice of software architecture, and also by which aspects it may be constrained or evaluated, we need more examples:

 * Granularity - the number of physical nodes needed to deploy an architectural solution.